Kayak to North Beach of Caines Head from Miller’s Landing and hike to the historic Fort McGilvray!

 The Caines Head hiking trail begins near Miller’s Landing and must be walked on the low tide.
 (To learn how to hike the trail on low tides, please see our section on Hiking trails to Caines Head.)
 Caines Head is also a favorite destination of kayakers and campers, and during salmon season, it is a good place to fish off the beach for pink, chum, and silver salmon.

 Caines Head is the scenic site of an abandoned World War II fort.
-The massive headland rises 650 ft. above Resurrection Bay, against a backdrop of rolling alpine meadows and sharp peaks, giving way to a sweeping view of the Gulf of Alaska and the outer islands.
-The shale covered, forest framed beaches of Caines Head have long been stopping points for boaters and fishermen.
-But early in World War II, as the territory of Alaska was attacked and occupied by Imperial Japanese ground forces.
+The massive headland rises 650 feet above Resurrection Bay, against a backdrop of rolling alpine meadows and sharp peaks, giving way to a sweeping view of the Gulf of Alaska and the outer islands.

 There are picnic shelters, campsites, and latrines near the main trail at North Beach.
 A ranger station, staffed seasonally, is located near the north end of the beach.
 The Derby Cove Public Use Cabin is near the beach at Derby Cove, the next beach north of the ranger station and campsites.
 No mooring buoy is provided at the cabin.

 From North Beach, historic roadbeds lead to Fort McGilvray and South Beach.
 To reach the fort and sweeping vistas of the bay, take the left fork, one mile south of the North Beach Trailhead.
 Along the way, explore the remains of the old ammunition magazines and the bog meadows with their unique forms of plant life.
 The right fork leads 1.5 miles to South Beach.